When you’re Medicare eligible, you enroll in Original Medicare. This provides the most basic coverage offered by the government.

 Because Original Medicare (Parts A & B) does not include a cap on out-of-pocket costs, most enrollees have supplemental coverage if they don’t enroll in a Medicare Advantage plan.
 Medigap plans can not be used with a Medicare Advantage plan.

-Medicare Supplement plans do not often include extra benefits that Medicare Advantage plans do, such as benefits for vision, hearing, and dental services.
+Medicare Supplement plans do not often include extra benefits that Medicare Advantage plans do, such as benefits for vision, hearing and dental services.

 Usually, you’ll need to decide whether you want Original Medicare with a Medicare Supplement and a prescription drug plan (Medicare Part D) or a Medicare Advantage Prescription Drug plan.
 For most people, Original Medicare—alone—will not serve their needs or help control their out-of-pocket costs.

 Need help deciding which Medicare plan combination is right for your health and budget?
-Contact a local licensed agent at (623) 223-8884.
+Contact a local licensed Connie Health agent at (623) 223-8884.
 We’ll be happy to help you navigate the beginning of your Medicare journey.

 Read more by David Luna